sukhjinderM786/cfdev-task-clean/readme.md

 ### Existing code

-The existing code is in a *terrible* state.
+The existing code that is called from the Handler in a *terrible* state.
 It was written about 20 years ago and is simply a single `.cfm` template that is being included from the handler.

 It's *mostly* functional (but there seems to be a problem with handling of the repeat calls we mentioned above), but it's written in CFML tags, everything is lumped into one file and the developer(s) didn't stick to any sensible naming conventions.